 All co-curricular activities involve some risk.
 Consequently, participants in any co-curricular activity may be at risk for serious injuries.
-The School District of Janesville and the Board of Education endeavor to operate co-curricular activities safely; however, it is impossible to eliminate the risk of injury while participating in a co-curricular activity.
-Parents, Guardians, and student-athletes should consider these risks carefully before deciding to participate in any co-curricular activity.
+The School District of Janesville and the Board of Education endeavor to operate co-curricular activities in a safe manner; however, it is impossible to eliminate the risk of injury while participating in a co-curricular activity.
+Parents, Guardians and student-athletes should consider these risks carefully before deciding to participate in any co-curricular activity.